Adi103-ETAI/N.I.A/README.md

   - `execute_async(tool_name, params, timeout=None)` — async variant
   - `list_tools()`, `has_tool()`, plugin helpers

-- Legacy adapter: `core.tools.ToolManager` (dict-wrapped API).
-Methods mirror the preferred API but `execute`/`aexecute` return `{"success": bool, "output": any, "error": str}`.
+- Legacy adapter removed: use only `core.tool_manager.ToolManager` for all new and existing code.

 - Dev tool registration is explicit via `core.tools.register_dev_tools(mgr)` and called in `interface/chat.py` on startup.
 Import-time auto-registration is disabled by default.
 To enable gated auto-registration, set `NIA_AUTO_REGISTER_DEV_TOOLS=1` in the environment.

 - Internal code (brain, chat) uses the preferred API.
-Tests include both APIs to validate compatibility.
-For new code, use `core.tool_manager.ToolManager` and call `register_dev_tools` when you need built-in tools.
+For all code, use `core.tool_manager.ToolManager` and call `register_dev_tools` when you need built-in tools.

 ## Plugin System: Extending NIA with Hot-Plug Tools